About Me.

 Passionate about the environment and sustainability after working with his family to reduce their own carbon footprint, Carter created and launched the national, online platform WattSherpa.com, working in collaboration with various industry thought-leaders to disseminate information on consumer environmental behavior.
 He delivers cutting-edge research and insights into the global issue through interviews, articles, and how-tos.

-Carter also serves as a representative on the Westchester Youth Congress, leading the initiative to diminish reliance on high-emission peaker plants in partnership with Sustainable Westchester and GridRewards.
+Carter formerly served as a representative on the Westchester Youth Congress, leading the initiative to diminish reliance on high-emission peaker plants in partnership with Sustainable Westchester and GridRewards.

-A highlight of Carter's dedication to environmental advocacy is winning the prestigious Greenlight Award, which involved competing against students from across Westchester County to pitch innovative ideas for addressing climate change.
-Additionally, Carter secured first place in the "Black Diamond" category of the 2024 Shane McConkey Eco Challenge, a nationwide competition.
+A highlight of Carter’s advocacy work is being named a 2025 winner of the Gloria Barron Prize for Young Heroes, which honors outstanding young leaders making a positive impact on their communities and the environment.
+His environemntal work has also earned him the prestigious Greenlight Award, which involved competing against students from across Westchester County to pitch innovative ideas for addressing climate change, and first place in the "Black Diamond" category of the 2024 Shane McConkey Eco Challenge, a nationwide competition.
 His exceptional commitment and innovative approach have also earned him a place in the selective Young Innovators Climate & Energy Program, offered in partnership with Invenergy and the Polsky Foundation.

 He has applied his environmental knowledge through internships at startups with an environmental focus, namely Tetra and Skillit, where he contributed to sustainable project initiatives and green technology solutions.
 Additionally, he has extended his expertise to a research coding project for Dr. Winterich at Penn State University, analyzing survey responses about sustainability and refurbished products.

-When he’s not busy trying to help make the world a more eco-friendly place, Carter can be found curling or reporting about the sport on greatcurling.com, a site he founded, playing his harp, performing on stage at his high school, or flipping burgers at The Beach Hut.
+When he’s not busy trying to help make the world a more eco-friendly place, Carter can be found curling or reporting about the sport on greatcurling.com, a site he founded, playing his harp, or flipping burgers at The Beach Hut.